ReznoRMichael/hollow-knight-completion-check/README.md

 * v1.0.4 2021-xx-xx:

-  — Backwards Compatibility with Hollow Knight version 1.0.0.6 save files (February 2017 release version) and all above.
+  — **General Backwards Compatibility** with Hollow Knight version 1.0.0.6 save files (February 2017 release version) and all above.

   — File Reading now launches automatically when you open the same file subsequently.
 Useful for quick analyzing the same save file after modification without reloading the page.